Computing Evolutionarily Stable Strategies in Multiplayer Games: Introduction

 There exists a polynomial-time algorithm for computing Nash equilibrium (NE) in two-player zero-sum games, while for two-player non-zero-sum and multiplayer games computing an NE is PPAD-complete and it is widely conjectured that no efficient (polynomial-time) algorithm exists.
 However, several algorithms have been devised that perform well in practice.
-The problem of computing whether a game has an ESS was shown to be both NP-hard and CO-NP hard and also to be contained in $\Sigma ^P _2$ (the class of decision problems that can be solved in nondeterministic polynomial time given access to an NP oracle)~\cite{Etessami08:Computational}.
+The problem of deciding whether a game has an ESS was shown to be both NP-hard and CO-NP hard and also to be contained in $\Sigma ^P _2$ (the class of decision problems that can be solved in nondeterministic polynomial time given access to an NP oracle)~\cite{Etessami08:Computational}.
 Subsequently it was shown that the exact complexity of this problem is that it is $\Sigma ^P _2$-complete~\cite{Conitzer13:Exact}, and even more challenging for more than two players~\cite{Blanc21:Computational}.
 Note that this result is for determining whether an ESS exists (as discussed above there exist games which have no ESS), not for the complexity of computing an ESS in games for which one exists.
 Thus, computing an ESS is significantly more difficult than computing an NE, which is not surprising since it is a refinement.
 Several approaches have been proposed for computing ESS in two-player games~\cite{Haigh75:Game,Abakuks80:Conditions,Broom13:Game-Theoretical,Bomze92:Detecting,Mcnamara97:General}.
 However, we are not aware of approaches for computing ESS in games with 3+ players.

-Many evolutionary models of tumor ecology involve frequency-dependent interactions among three or more cancer cell phenotypes (e.g., \cite{Basanta08:Role,Basanta11:Investigating,Archetti13:Evolutionary,Swierniak16:Effects}).
+Many evolutionary models of tumor ecology involve frequency-dependent interactions among three or more cancer cell phenotypes (e.g., \cite{Basanta08:Studying,Basanta12:Investigating,Archetti13:Evolutionary,Laruelle23:Effects}).
 These systems are naturally formulated as symmetric $n$-player games, and ESS provides a biologically meaningful stability concept.
 Motivated by this, we develop an algorithm for computing evolutionarily stable strategies in multiplayer symmetric normal-form games.
-Evolutionarily stable strategies in multiplayer normal-form games have been previously studied and characterized in the biological and mathematical literature (e.g., \cite{Pena14:Gains,Pena15:Evolutionary,Gokhale10:Evolutionary,Wu13:Dynamic}).
+Evolutionarily stable strategies in multiplayer symmetric games have been studied in the evolutionary game theory literature, beginning with early work by Palm \cite{Palm84:Evolutionary} and subsequently developed by Broom, Cannings, and Vickers \cite{Broom97:Multi}, among others.

 A \emph{normal-form game} consists of a finite set of players $N = \{1,\ldots,n\}$, a finite set of pure strategies $S_i$ for each player $i$, and a real-valued utility for each player for each strategy vector (aka \emph{strategy profile}), $u_i : \times_i S_i \rightarrow \mathbb{R}$.
 In a \emph{symmetric normal-form game}, all strategy spaces $S_i$ are equal and the utility functions satisfy the following symmetry condition: for every player $i \in N$, pure strategy profile $(s_1,\ldots,s_n) \in S^n$, and permutation $\pi$ of the players,